 By Scott Ross

 Falk is astonishingly effective as Mikey — the kind of performance that should have been universally recognized as among the greatest ever given on film.
-May made only a tiny handful of movies as a director, all of them (with the possible exception of The Heartbreak Kid) troubled in production and each one commenting, in a singular voice, on some aspect of American masculinity.
+May made only a tiny handful of movies as a director, all of them (with the exception of The Heartbreak Kid) troubled in production and each one commenting, in a singular voice, on some aspect of American masculinity.
 If any male writer-director has come closer to mapping the constrained and conflicted heart of contemporary heterosexual men, I’m unaware of him.
 The movie’s climax is shattering.

 Text copyright 2013 by Scott Ross